PynPoint/PynPoint/docs/examples.rst

    pipeline.add_module(module)
    pipeline.run_module('align')

-14. Center the images with subpixel precision by applying a constant shift:
+14. Center the images with subpixel precision by fitting a 2D Gaussian and applying a constant shift:

 .. code-block:: python